Phillip Schofield: Reactions

 ITV said it had investigated rumours of a relationship between Schofield and the co-worker in early 2020, but that both men had repeatedly denied the affair.
 News of Schofield's affair and departure from ITV received extensive coverage in the British media.
 Elton John said that "If it was a straight guy in a fling with a young woman, it wouldn't even make the papers" while Jeremy Clarkson said "It seems to me he is only guilty of being what he said he was: gay."
-Piers Morgan also supported Schofield, saying it was time for the media to stop "relentless persecution" of Schofield.
+Piers Morgan also supported Schofield, saying it was time for the media to stop its "relentless persecution".

-Following his resignation, he gave separate interviews to BBC's Amol Rajan and The Sun in June 2023, in which he apologised to the co-worker for bringing the "greatest misery into his totally innocent life."
+Following his resignation, Schofield gave separate interviews to BBC's Amol Rajan and The Sun in June 2023, in which he apologised to the co-worker for bringing the "greatest misery into his totally innocent life."
 He denied grooming the man, and said that he had lied not to protect his own career but to preserve the co-worker's privacy.
 He said that the two had never been in a "love affair" and were still friends.
-He said his career was over; said he had "lost everything" and felt "utterly broken", embarrassed and ashamed; and claimed that if not for his daughters Ruby and Molly guarding him, he would have attempted suicide.
+He said his career was over; he said he had "lost everything" and felt "utterly broken", embarrassed and ashamed.
+He claimed that if not for his daughters Ruby and Molly guarding him, he would have attempted suicide.
 Although he acknowledged the age difference, Schofield said he believed homophobia was a factor in the media coverage, suggesting that an affair with a woman would not have created such a scandal.

 Willoughby, who had previously said she was hurt that Schofield had lied to her when she asked about the rumours, returned to This Morning on 5 June for the first time since his departure.
 Stating that she felt "shaken, troubled and let down," she said that everyone at the programme had given "love and support to someone who was not telling the truth."
 She expressed concern for Schofield's mental health, thanked viewers for their kindness and support, and said "what unites us all now is a desire to heal."
+Willoughby herself left This Morning five months later.